earth-mover/icechunk/spec/icechunk_spec.md

 When a client checks out a branch, it obtains a specific snapshot ID and uses this snapshot as the basis for any changes it creates during its session.
 The client creates a new snapshot and then updates the branch reference to point to the new snapshot (a "commit").
 However, when updating the branch reference, the client must detect whether a _different session_ has updated the branch reference in the interim, possibly retrying or failing the commit if so.
+This is an "optimistic concurrency" strategy; the resolution mechanism can be expensive, and conflicts are expected to be infrequent.

 The simplest way to do this would be to store the branch reference in a specific file (e.g. `main.json`) and update it via an atomic "compare and swap" operation.
 Unfortunately not all popular object stores support this operation (AWS S3 notably does not).